Brian Cashman, Yankees have big dreams for offseason

 This executive was dressed in layers for the fundraiser to benefit homeless youth.
 Cashman had his cell and charger in his coat pocket, just in case he could do some work.
 He not only had a hard night ahead with more than 200 others, but also a hard job ahead in the coming days and nights to try to get the Yankees to the next step beyond the ALCS where they exited last month.

 “We’re just going to gravitate toward anything that might make us better,” Cashman said.
-“With that said, it’s hard to improve on a 103-win team .
+“With that said, it’s hard to improve on a 103-win team ...
+Despite recognizing being what we believe was a play or two away, not necessarily a player or two away, that does not limit our desire and interest and intent to find ways to improve the odds.”

 Cashman primarily has a 2020 focus on less injuries and more starting pitching.